 1) Smaller profit margin.
 When you’re ordering individual products from suppliers, it’s going to cost you more than if you were to buy wholesale.
 Also, without being able to brand your products, you’re not going to be able to get away with charging as much for them.

 2) A serious lack of control.
 As a dropshipper, you have no control.
 I fucking hate this about dropshipping.
 Late shipments, dysfunctional/inaccurate products, ugly packaging.
-It all can (and will) happen, and there isn’t much you can do about it.
-This is why dropshipping stores invariably have bad reviews on the Internet.
+It all can (and will) happen, and there isn’t too much you can do about it.
+This is why big dropshipping stores invariably have bad reviews on the Internet.
 You’ll have to deal with a lot more angry and unsatisfied customers if you’re dropshipping.

 3) Shipping.
 Let’s be honest.
 If you’re thinking about starting a dropshipping store in Latin America, you’re probably going to be sourcing products from China.
-Since Latin America is far away from China and isn’t the most prioritize market for them, shipping is going to take a long, long time.
+Since Latin America is far away from China and isn’t the most prioritized market for them, shipping is going to take a long, long time.
 They will take longer to process your order and it will spend more time in transit.
 There’s no e-packet to LATAM, so forget about a two-week arrival.
 In fact, several items I’ve ordered have taken over 3 months to arrive to LATAM.

 And that’s if they arrive at all.

 Due to inadequate postal services in every single Latin American country (no exceptions), many packages will get lost or stolen somewhere on route.
 Others will arrive to the local post office, but there will be arbitrary duties fees to be paid (sometimes, customs officials open your package, assign an arbitrary duty fee to the contents and demand the person picking it up pays the "tax" before they can take it home.
 Argentina is bad for this).